INTERNATIONAL FOUNDATION YEAR IN BUSINESS, ECONOMICS, ACCOUNTING AND FINANCE

-The International Foundation Year in Business, Economics, Accounting and Finance prepares you for an undergraduate degree at Durham City Campus.
+The International Foundation Year in Business, Economics, Accounting and Finance prepares you for an undergraduate degree at Durham City.
 This programme lasts for three terms.

 Upon successful completion of the programme you can choose from a range of related degrees at Durham University.